juristr/juristr.github.com/_drafts/getting-started-with-the-nextgen-js.md

 someFunc();
 ```

-This time, we getn an error.
-Obviously (would the Java programmer say).
+This time, we get an error.
+Obviously (would the Java programmer say :wink: ).

 ```javascript
 "entering in someFunc"